 The Ottomans outnumbered the Moldavians considerably, but how considerably isn’t entirely clear.
 Stephen probably had around 40,000 men, but as many as 3/4 of them were poorly armed, poorly trained peasant conscripts.
 Suleiman Pasha probably had over 100,000 men at his command, but some portion of this was also conscripts, picked up along the way from Shkodër, as well as some 17,000 or so Wallachians, who as we’ll see turned out to be less than reliable.
 Stephen elected to tax the already struggling Ottoman forces by retreating north and carrying out a scorched earth campaign behind him, forcing his enemy to march even further without much ability to resupply itself.
 He finally turned and met the Ottoman army outside Vaslui, in an area Stephen knew well but Suleiman didn’t know at all.

 This was another Ottoman mistake, and it proved to be insurmountable.
 The battlefield Stephen chose was a valley, and on the heights and in the forests around it he stationed archers, artillery, and reserves to strike the Ottomans from multiple angles.
 He used his infantry and light cavalry to lure Suleiman’s men into the trap.
 When the Ottoman commander committed reserves into the valley in an attempt to relieve the men who were being pounded by all that cannon and arrow fire, Stephen ordered an all-out attack from three sides on the confused and bedraggled Ottoman force.
-The Ottomans broke and ran, and Stephen’s army spent the next couple of days chasing them back to Ottoman territory.
+The Ottomans broke and ran, and Stephen’s army spent the next couple of days chasing them back to imperial territory.
 Somewhat hilariously, Laiotă’s Wallachians refused to fight with the Ottomans, then helped harass their retreat through Wallachia.

 After Stephen drove off a raid into Moldavia by the Ottomans’ Crimean Tatar vassals, Mehmed sent a ~150,000 man army north in 1476 that ultimately defeated Stephen (albeit at considerable cost) at the Battle of Valea Albă in July.
-However, the Ottomans weren’t able to capitalize on their victory, as a combination of disease, Stephen’s harassment, and the arrival of a new army raised by Dracula (who was still contesting rule of Wallachia with Laiotă) forced them to retreat (Vlad then briefly put himself back on the throne of Wallachia, before the Ottomans killed him in December 1476).
-The Ottomans eventually did capture Chilia and Akkerman in 1484, but Moldavia proper remained out of their hands, maybe because Stephen eventually agreed to accept Ottoman vassalhood and begin paying tribute to Constantinople.
+However, the Ottomans weren’t able to capitalize on their victory, as a combination of disease, Stephen’s harassment, and the arrival of a new army raised by Dracula (who was still contesting Wallachia with Laiotă) forced them to retreat (Vlad then briefly put himself back on the throne of Wallachia, before the Ottomans killed him in December 1476).
+The Ottomans eventually did capture Chilia and Akkerman in 1484.
+Moldavia proper remained out of their hands, but Stephen wound up agreeing to accept Ottoman vassalhood and begin paying tribute to Constantinople.